 Super Slow Way website

 Festival of Making Community Interest Company (CIC) was formed to oversee the development and delivery of The National Festival of Making concept.
 The Festival of Making is supported by designer, Wayne Hemingway MBE, who started his world-famous fashion label, Red or Dead, in Blackburn in 1983.
-Joining together with successful festival and creative project producers, Deco Publique and social enterprise, Placeshakers, The Community Interest Company will devise works and opportunities that create a positive making narrative for Blackburn and the UK through an annual festival platform.
+Joining together with successful festival and creative project producers Deco Publique, The Community Interest Company will devise works and opportunities that create a positive making narrative for Blackburn and the UK through an annual festival platform.